joeltg/transclusion/README.md

 # transclusion.html

-iframes are cool, but heavy and slow.
+iframes are cool, but heavy.
 With WebComponents we can do similar things, but faster, and have more fun while doing them too.

 ```
 <!--index.html-->